HoriaRaduRusu/HoriaRaduRusu/README.md

 ##  Hi there 👋
 My name is Rusu Horia-Radu, and I am a Computer Science student, always looking for any chance to work and learn new things.
-I am currently in the first year of study for my Master's Degree at Babeș-Bolyai University in Cluj-Napoca.
+I am currently in the second year of study for my Master's Degree at Babeș-Bolyai University in Cluj-Napoca.

 ## 📫 How to reach me
 You can contact me on <a href="https://www.linkedin.com/in/horia-radu-rusu-311901234/"> LinkedIn </a> or by email at horiaradu.rusu@gmail.com